danielbodnar/awesome-stars/BY-LANG.md

 ## Vue

+- [hello-efficiency-inc/raven-reader](https://github.com/hello-efficiency-inc/raven-reader) - 📖 All your articles in one place.
+Beautiful.
 - [ibrokethecloud/dashboard](https://github.com/ibrokethecloud/dashboard) - Harvester UI
 - [betterRunner/context-note](https://github.com/betterRunner/context-note) - A note-taking chrome extension: taking notes on the web with their context.
 - [lostdesign/webgems](https://github.com/lostdesign/webgems) - A curated list of resources for devs and designers.
 Join me on devcord.com if you are up for a chit chat :)